GEO-IASS/mat_argmax_nd/README.md

 ## Status

-* int8 and int16 have issues in the collection
+* int8 and int16 have issues in the recombination of result in parallel mode
-* AVX512 works
+* when the result is ones(size(x)) the std::fill_n is slower
-* with large sizes the MEX seems much slower
+* with large sizes seems much slower => mex overhead?
+* AVX512 works tested with sed by Intel

 # Implementation #